Miles: 5.6 miles RT

 Elevation Gain/Highest: 885ft/5322ft

-Map: Green Trails No White Pass, WA, my GAIA
+Map: Green Trails No White Pass, WA

 Favorite Eats After Hike: Cliff Droppers, White Pass Taqueria, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.